 Types of Filling Material

 Fillings have been used for a very long time as a means to restore your tooth back to health.
 The filling’s job is to fill the space left behind by the cavity and act as a part of your tooth.
-It should be comfortable while you chew, and it should blend in with your smile.
+It should be comfortable while you chew, and blend into your smile.

 Early fillings were made completely of a softened metal.
 A dentist might use gold, silver, or tin to fill the space left behind in a tooth.
 It wasn’t until the 19th century that the classic amalgam filling was made.
 An amalgam filling is made up of silver, tin, copper, and mercury.

-Dentists have been using amalgam fillings ever since, though most patients now prefer the more aesthetically pleasing composite filling option.
+Dentists have been using amalgam fillings ever since.
+However, most patients now prefer the more aesthetically pleasing composite filling option.
 These fillings are made of bonding material that can be carefully molded into your tooth to create a lasting restoration.
 Not only does it function well, but it blends perfectly with the rest of your smile as well!

-In some cases, we have patients who request amalgam fillings for one reason or another, and we have no problem fulfilling these requests.
+In some cases, we have patients who request amalgam fillings for one reason or another.
+We have no problem fulfilling these requests.
 Though many patients are nervous about the mercury in an amalgam filling, the ADA (and many other dentists) believes that there is no real concern for your health.

 Of course, your goal is probably to avoid dental fillings whenever possible.
 We can’t say that we blame you!
-Though it is nice to know that a filling is there when you need it, it is much better to avoid it altogether.
-You can do this through your oral hygiene routine or brushing, flossing, and visiting our office for routine cleanings at least every six months.
+Though it is nice to know that a tooth-colored filling is there when you need it, it is much better to avoid it altogether.
+You can do this through your oral hygiene routine.
+This routine should include brushing, flossing, and visiting our office for routine cleanings at least every six months.